figueiredorui/1-click-tasks/readme.md

 ### Done ###

-Now you have task associates with the Story/Bug
+Now you have tasks associated with the User Story or Bug

 <img src="src/img/screen03.png" alt="Done"/>